 Step 3

-Once the roux is ready add the stock and stir to fully distribute the roux.
+Once the roux is ready, add the stock and stir to distribute it fully.
 You will need to turn the heat down to low and simmer the sauce for twenty minutes.
-If the heat is too high the roux will stick to the bottom of the pot and burn.
+If the heat is too high, the roux will stick to the bottom of the pot and burn.
 You will also have to stir the velouté every few minutes.
-If you would like to add herbs like thyme or bay leaf now would be the time to do that so the flavour cooks into the sauce.
+If you would like to add herbs like thyme or bay leaf, now would be the time to do that so the flavour cooks into the sauce.

 Step 4

-Once the sauce has simmered and has the desired consistency it's time to taste it.
+Once the sauce has simmered and has the desired consistency,y it's time to taste it.
 You are checking for two things.
 You want to make sure the seasoning is good.
 If needed, add some salt and pepper.
 Some people prefer to add white pepper as not to get black flakes in their sauce.
-I don't actually care but I'll leave that up to you.
+I don't actually care, but I'll leave that up to you.

 Step 5